Connor-Frank/Connor-Frank/README.md

 - I prefer spaces (2) over tabs, Vim over Emacs, and dark mode over light mode
 - I use Arch btw
+- I'm a proud ThinkPad user
-- 🔭 I’m currently working on [statistics-projects](https://github.com/Connor-Frank/statistics-projects)
+- I’m currently working on [statistics-projects](https://github.com/Connor-Frank/statistics-projects)
-- 🌱 I’m currently learning Golang and Rust
+- I’m currently learning more about C

 **Things I like and/or use:**